Table of Contents

 Workplaces may change procedures for handling hazards or may change the equipment they use for their job.
 As often as changes are made in the workplace, training needs to be adapted for those changes.
 No two workplaces are alike, and the training needs to be geared towards eachspecific workplace.

-OSHA standards do not require refresher training to be given on a particular schedule or routine (with the exception of specific courses that provide OSHA certification, such as the HAZWOPER safety training).
+OSHA Requirements do not require refresher training to be given on a particular schedule or routine (with the exception of specific courses that provide OSHA certification, such as the HAZWOPER safety training).
 However, safety training is not always a once and done deal with all workplaces.
 Often, employees are required to receive refresher training annually.

 A helpful part of Hard Hat Training’s training kits is the toolbox talks, which work as mini refresher trainings that can be held daily or weekly with employees.
 These are helpful because they make employee safety training a continuous learning experience.